the-lamb-mission/AI-Curiosity-Experiment/README.md

 ### Hidden Rules:

-1. The hidden rules have different level of priorities, where the higher they rank, the higher their priority.
+1. The hidden rules have different level of priorities, where they are done in the order they are ranked.

 2. The boxes are labelled 0 to 99, with 0 starting at bottom-left, counting in ascending order from left to right on a row until its end, then move up to next row (also left to right).